 In fact, I am planning exciting stuff when them later this year ( It’s all hush-hush for now, but make sure to stay tuned.

 All opinions in this post are my own.
 If you are interested in taking the Haka tours and experience New Zealand guided tours book through this link.
+There’s no doubt in my mind that you will love backpacking New Zelanad.

 You pay the same price and I get a small commission that keeps the travel blog afloat and allows me to help other travelers for free!